Mikrodidakt/yaab/documentation/docker.md

                 "image": "custom-workspace",
                 "tag": "x.y.z",
                 "args": [
-                    "-v /usr/bin/bakery:/usr/bin/bakery:ro"
+                    "-v /usr/bin/yaab:/usr/bin/yaab:ro"
                 ]
         }
 ```

-This will make sure that the external bakery version is used instead of the internal version.
+This will make sure that the external yaab version is used instead of the internal version.

 # Crops